-The following chart shows the GHG emissions per Scope, and the total GHG in tons $CO_2$ .
-The considerable reductions in Scopes 2 and 3 (market based) are thanks to Q-Park Netherlands sourcing all its electricity from renewable sources and Q-Park France increasing its percentage of renewable energy from 25% to 50%.
+The following chart shows the greenhouse gas emissions (GHG) per Scope, and the total GHG emissions in tons CO2.
+The considerable reductions in Scopes 2 and 3 (market based) are thanks to Q-Park

+Netherlands sourcing all its electricity from renewable sources and Q-Park France increasing its percentage of renewable energy from 25% to 50%.